 What Happens If I Miss the Conference After Getting My Visa?

 If you miss the conference, you can still enter Canada if your visa is valid, but it may raise questions.
-It’s better to carry a reason or proof of why you couldn’t attend.
-Missing the event may affect future visa chances if not explained properly.
+It’s better to carry a reason or proof of why you couldn’t attend, like medical issues or flight cancellations.
+Missing the event usually won’t harm future visas if you provide a clear explanation.
 Always keep documents that show the change in your plan.

 Do I Need Travel Insurance for a Canadian Conference Visa?